Case studyConnected mobility

 A day in the life of a typical truck driver

 We began to understand how this app would fit into the daily life of a driver.
-We built a story around this and made it the centre-piece for how we designed the app.
-We wanted the app to seamlessly fit into the life of a driver, feeling natural as part of their routine.
+We built a story around this and made it the centrepiece of how we designed the app.
+We wanted the app to fit into a driver's day and feel like a natural part of their routine.

 Briefing